parsa-rajabi-ubc/Home-Together-Canada/README.md

 # COSC499

-###Naming Conventions
+### Naming Conventions

  - For branches,  HTC-issueNum/branch-name --> ideally the branch name is fully connected `git checkout -b HTC-100/example-ticket`
- - For commits, maybe something like HTC-: a description about the commit `git commit -m "HTC-100: example meaningful commit description"`
+ - For commits, maybe something like HTC-issueNum: a description about the commit `git commit -m "HTC-100: example meaningful commit description"`